Medical with Prescription Coverage

 Northern Michigan University provides group term life insurance through The Hartford for employees working half-time or more.
-The amount of Basic Life Insurance is equal to one times annual salary rounded to the next thousand.
+The amount of Basic Life Insurance is equal to one times annual salary rounded to the next thousand ($350,000 maximum).
 There is also a double indemnity clause which doubles the benefit for accidental death.
 At termination of employment, coverage ends and employees are given the information needed to contact The Hartford regarding conversion and portability options.

 Disability Insurance Coverage

 After one year of full-time employment and after sick leave has been exhausted, eligible employees are paid 75% of their base salary for up to six months.
 Employees who accumulate annual leave will use accumulated and unused annual leave to make up the difference between short-term disability payments and full salary.

 Long-term disability is a benefit to employees after they have been employed for one year.
 After six (6) months of disability, the policy pays up to 60% of basic annual salary less social security, retirement, workers’ compensation, etc. Premiums are currently paid by the University.